 Does every health insurance company cover cancer as standard?

 No. While most health insurance companies offer some form of cancer cover as part of their core cover, not all do and so if you are keen to be covered for cancer then you should do your research before committing to one particular insurance company.
-We explain later in this article how to get the best cancer cover on your health insurance policy.
+We explain later in this article how to get the best cancer cover on your health insurance plan.

 What does health insurance with cancer cover include?